-Mr. Ryan and his administrative team are responsible for facilitating the academic success and spiritual well-being of every student.
+Mr. Bopp and his administrative team are responsible for facilitating the academic success and spiritual well-being of every student.
 His team also seeks to provide appropriate co-curricular activities that complement Brophy's Jesuit model and that reflect a wide variety of student interests.
-In all efforts, Mr. Ryan and his team are guided by the Jesuit principle of cura personalis — or care of the person — and are focused on supporting each young man on his journey to becoming a Jesuit-educated Graduate at Graduation: open to growth, intellectually competent, religious, loving and committed to doing justice.
+In all efforts, Mr. Bopp and his team are guided by the Jesuit principle of cura personalis — or care of the person — and are focused on supporting each young man on his journey to becoming a Jesuit-educated Graduate at Graduation: open to growth, intellectually competent, religious, loving and committed to doing justice.

 Kendra Krause, Assistant Principal for Faculty Development and Director of Loyola Academy